 - Other herbs and spices (optional)

 - Cut off tops and bottoms of radishes.
-Save for your chickens or to put in your compost pile.
+Save for your chickens or to put your compost pile.

 - Cut radishes into slices.